voucherly/voucherly-docs/docs/guides/use-cases/ecommerce/index.md

 A payment may consist of multiple transactions across different payment gateways, with varying outcomes (some successful, others not).

-As detailed in [this guide](/guides/resources/payments), after the customer completes the payment and is redirected to the merchant's website, successful transactions may have a status of either `PAID` or `CONFIRMED`.
+As detailed in [this guide](/guides/resources/payments), after the customer completes the payment and is redirected to the merchant's website, successful transactions may have a status of either `PAID` or `Confirmed`.
 This depends on factors like the type of payment gateway or whether [Auto Confirm](/guides/resources/payments#auto-confirm) is enabled.

 :::warning
-Transactions completed through voucher payment gateways automatically transition to the `CONFIRMED` status.
+Transactions completed through voucher payment gateways automatically transition to the `Confirmed` status.
 :::

 Merchants must confirm or refund payments.
 Leaving a payment in the `PAID` status could result in the funds being returned to the customer, depending on the gateway configuration.
 Always confirm successful payments, for example, when the order is prepared or shipped. -->